puppetlabs/puppet-specifications/language/types_values_variables.md

        | /(::)?[a-z]\w*(::[a-z]\w*)*/
        ;

-That is, a numeric variable must be a valid decimal number (a name that starts with 0 and has additional digits is also illegal).
+* That is, a numeric variable must be a valid decimal number (a name that starts with 0 and has additional digits is also illegal).
-A named variable must start with a lower case letter a-z or '_' (underscore) and after that contain any word characters (a-z, A-Z, 0-9 and _).
+* A named variable must start with a lower case letter a-z or '_' (underscore) and after that contain any word characters (a-z, A-Z, 0-9 or _).
 Specifically, a hyphen character or a period are not allowed as they were in some earlier versions of the Puppet Programming Language.
-Also note that it is not allowed to use an upper case letter in the initial position of a name segment.
-It is also not allowed to use an underscore in the initial position of a name segment in a fully qualified variable.
+* Also note that it is not allowed to use an upper case letter in the initial position of a name segment.
+* It is also not allowed to use an underscore in the initial position of a name segment in a fully qualified variable.

-It is illegal to reference a numeric variable with a fully qualified name (i.e. a match result in another scope).
+It is illegal to reference a numeric variable with a fully qualified name (i.e. a match result in another name-space).

 ### Variable Reference

 An expression such as `$x` evaluates to the value bound (assigned) to the variable name.
 Numeric variables are assigned as a side effect of evaluating a match expression.
 SEE TODO REF.
 It is legal to reference any numeric variable, but it is illegal to reference a named variable that does not exist.
 A variable that has been assigned, a built in variable, or a variable that represents a parameter value that is provided by the runtime (e.g. meta-parameters) are said to exist.

-**TODO**: Currently strict variable lookup is controlled by a feature switch.
-It should probably always be on when released in Puppet 4.x.
+**In this version of the specification strict variable lookup is optional (controlled by a feature switch).
+It is not on by default in Puppet 4.x, but will be mandatory in Puppet 5.0.**

 ### Initial Values of Variables